 - a white tablecloth-type restaurant with a panoramic view, and

 The products they sell at the gift shop are unique and you won’t find them anywhere else.
 I’ll confess that even though we rarely buy souvenirs, I once succumbed to its lure.
 I bought a cool ceramic tea mug with a historic map of the Panama Canal on its side.
 It came complete with a lid and a basket that holds the tea leaves as they steep.

 Even if you’re not normally a history buff, there’s a lot of cool stuff in the museum.
 The museum has historic pieces, models of ships and construction equipment, a navigation simulator, video presentations, a topographical model of the Panama Canal itself, and objects used in Canal operations.

-How the four-level exhibit is laid out, floor-by-floor:
+Here’s how the four-level Panama Canal Museum is laid out, floor-by-floor.